Need support?

-Are you planning to open an offshore company in China?
+Are you planning to open an company in China?
 The country has undergone a significant transformation as the Chinese administration puts every effort into making it a global economic hub.

 The increased foreign direct investment into the country, economic integration of China's Special Administrative Regions, and the desire to become the biggest global economy have made the jurisdiction’s administration develop its own accounting rules referred to as Chinese Accounting Standards (CAS).
 These Chinese accounting rules differ from the International Financial Reporting Standards (IFRS) that most western investors are used to.